ganeti/ganeti/doc/design-file-based-storage.rst

 File creation
 ~~~~~~~~~~~~~

-Creation of a raw file is simple.
+Creation of an raw file is simple.
 Example of creating a sparse file of 2
 Gigabytes.
 The option "seek" instructs "dd" to create a sparse file::

   dd if=/dev/zero of=vm1disk bs=1k seek=2048k count=1